razi-rais/homomorphic-encryption/README.md

 ## Prequesites:

-Docker: Install [https://docs.docker.com/install](Docker) version based on your OS.
+Install [Docker](https://docs.docker.com/install) version based on your OS.
 For Windows, please use Docker for Windows since this sample use Linux based Docker containers.

 ## Run
 Launch the console (Cmd.exe on Windows, Terminal on Mac OSX and Linux).
 Run the docker-compose command shown below.
 It will build both the client and server containers, if they are not already present in your local docker registry.